 5223 PSYCHOLOGY OF AGING 3 credit hours The purpose of this course is to provide students with an introduction to the scientific study of adult development.
 We will examine the physical, cognitive, social and emotional changes that occur from early through late adulthood.
 A research-based approach will be used to examine the special problems of the elderly as well as possible intervention strategies.
 Lecture 3 hours.

 5243 ADVANCED PSYCHOLOGY OF PERSONALITY 3 credit hours This course will provide students with an indepth study of the theories, methods, and findings in psychology of personality.
-MSBS students are required to complete this course during the first 18 hours of study.
 Lecture 3 hours.